 Reduce Your Use Rewards FAQ

-Residential customers with a working smart meter will need to set up a Reduce Your Use Rewards alert to be eligible to earn rewards.
+Residential customers with a working smart meter must set up a Reduce Your Use Rewards alert to earn rewards.
 Save enough electricity on a Reduce Your Use day and you'll receive a credit on your next SDG&E bill.